rahulakrish/portfolio_builder/README.md

 # Future price prediction - Time Series Modeling

-Now that we have some insight on each stock and how to optimally build a portfolio, the next step is to predict future performance of the stocks that we want for our portfolio.
+Now that we have some insight on each stock and how to optimally build a portfolio, the next step is to predict future performance of the stocks that belong to the portfolio.

 To make predictions, we will build a series of time-series models and select the model with the least RMSE.

-We will be using 'AAPL' data for demonstrative purposes
+We will be using 'AAPL' data for demonstrative purposes.

 ### Stationarity Check